 II.
-On Impediments to Marriage
+On Impediments to Marriage and the application of economy

 - Concerning impediments to marriage due to kinship by blood, kinship by affinity and adoption, and spiritual kinship, the prescriptions of the canons (Canons 53 and 54 of the Quinisext Ecumenical Council) and the church practice derived from them are valid as applied today by local autocephalous Orthodox Churches, determined and defined in their charters and their respective conciliar decisions. - 2.
 A marriage that is not completely dissolved or annulled and a third marriage constitute absolute impediments to entering into marriage, according to Orthodox canonical tradition, which categorically condemns bigamy and a fourth marriage. - 3.
-In accordance with the strict keeping (akribeia) of the holy canons, entering into a marriage after monastic tonsure is forbidden (Canon 16 of the Fourth Ecumenical Council and Canon 44 of the Quinisext Ecumenical Council). - 4.
-The priesthood, according to the prevailing canonical tradition, represents an impediment to entering into marriage (Canon 3 of the Quinisext Ecumenical Council). - 5.
-Concerning mixed marriages of Orthodox Christians with non-Orthodox Christians or non-Christians: - Marriage between Orthodox and non-Orthodox Christians is forbidden and is not blessed in the Church, according to canonical akribeia (Canon 72 of the Quinisext Ecumenical Council).
-However, such a marriage can be blessed by dispensation and out of love, on the condition that the children born of this marriage will be baptized and raised within the Orthodox Church. - 2.
-Marriage between Orthodox and non-Christians is categorically forbidden in accordance with canonical akribeia. - 6.
-The practice adopted in implementing ecclesiastical Tradition, with respect to impediments to marriage, should take into account relevant provisions of state legislation, without going beyond the limits of ecclesiastical dispensation (oikonomia). - 7.
-With the salvation of man as the goal, the exercise of ecclesiastical oikonomia must be considered by the Holy Synod of each autocephalous Orthodox Church according to the principles of the holy canons and in the spirit of pastoral discernment.
+In accordance with the rigor (akribeia) of the holy canons, entering into a marriage after monastic tonsure is forbidden (Canon 16 of the Fourth Ecumenical Council and Canon 44 of the Quinisext Ecumenical Council). - 4.
+Priesthood in itself does not constitute an impediment to marriage, but in accordance with the prevailing canonical tradition (Canon 3 of the Quinisext Ecumenical Council), after ordination entrance into marriage is forbidden. - 5.
+Concerning mixed marriages of Orthodox Christians with non-Orthodox Christians or non-Christians: - 1.
+Marriage between Orthodox and non-Orthodox Christians is forbidden according to canonicalakribeia (Canon 72 of the Quinisext Ecumenical Council). - 2.
+With the salvation of man as the goal, the possibility of the exercise of ecclesiastical oikonomia in relation to impediments to marriage must be considered by the Holy Synod of each autocephalous Orthodox Church according to the principles of the holy canons and in a spirit of pastoral discernment.